ArcadeHustle/WatermelonPapriumDump/README.md

 - Game 4Bpp & Palate images have been extracted<br>
 - Sprite Sheets have been extracted<br>
 - Sprite animation sequences extracted<br>
-- Confirmed character "inspiration", in some cases egrigious<br>
+- Confirmed character "inspiration", in some cases egregious<br>
 - Confirmed reused game assets from 3rd parties are present<br>
 - STM32F4 basic operation emulated in MAME<br>
 - Game boots & plays in MAME (no sound due to STM32)<br>